Updated: July 12,2014

 1- Two witnesses saw Oswald carrying a bag that it was too small to contain a rifle into the Texas School Book Depository on the morning of the assassination must have been mistaken.

 2- Julia Ann Mercer claimed in a deposition that she saw a man walking up the grassy knoll carrying a rifle one hour before the assassination and that a man waiting for him looked like Jack Ruby.
 Mercer told Jim Garrison that her deposition was altered and signature forged and was not called by the Warren Commission.
 She must have been mistaken about everything she said.

 3- The 51 eyewitnesses who claimed to have heard gunshots, saw smoke or smelled gunpowder coming from the grassy knoll must have all been mistaken.

-4- The 15 Parkland Hospital doctors who said there was an entrance wound in President Kennedy’s throat must have all been mistaken.
+4- All 22 Parkland Hospital doctors who claimed there was an entrance wound in President Kennedy’s throat must have been mistaken.

-5- Doctors and witnesses at Parkland and the autopsy who claimed to have seen a large exit wound located at the right-rear of Kennedy’s head must have all been mistaken.
+5- All 44 Doctors and witnesses at Parkland and the autopsy who claimed to have seen a large exit wound located at the right-rear of Kennedy’s head must have been mistaken.

 6- Eye witnesses at the Tippit scene who saw two shooters must have been mistaken.

 7- The autopsy photograph of a bullet hole in Kennedy’s back, five inches lower than described in the Warren Report, must have been a misprint.

-8- Dr Charles Carrico, who saw Kennedy’s throat wound before the president’s shirt and tie were removed and claimed the wound was located above the shirt, must have been mistaken.
+8- Dr Charles Carrico, who viewed Kennedy’s throat wound before the president’s shirt and tie were removed and claimed it was located above the shirt, must have been mistaken.

 9- John Connally, who was sitting directly in front of Kennedy and maintained under oath and repeatedly in later interviews that he and Kennedy were hit by separate bullets, must have been mistaken.

 10- Nellie Connally, who was sitting to her husband’s left and also claimed they were hit by separate bullets, must have been mistaken.